whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 The Zapatistas showed that the path to freedom may be difficult and dangerous, yet every one of them chose to walk it so they could escape this terrible way of life and create a healthy nation instead.
 And you could walk a similar path.

-With strong relationships in place and steady spirital strength, you and your friends may eventually be ready to address difficult questions, such as how to build or acquire the needed weapons for self-defense, and how to organize the communities so that the nation can effectively protect itself.
+With strong relationships in place and steady spiritual strength, you and your friends will be ready to address difficult questions, such as how to build or acquire the needed weapons for self-defense, and how to organize the communities so that the nation can effectively protect itself.
 The Zapatistas offer a concrete model for anyone willing to read their publications.[xxx-zapatista archive]**

 Every person in every unhealthy nation has ancestors who lived in healthy nations sometime in the past.
 For some it was only years or decades ago, for many others it's been centuries or millennia.
 Those ancestors enjoyed a way of life based on the three core spiritual practices, where every moment and every relationship was meaningful, life was full of joyful gratitude, and people gave their deepest love as a normal way of life without holding back.**